Three Sample Examplepar(mfrow=c(1,3))for(i in1:3){ x <-runif(100) m <-mean(x)hist(x,breaks=seq(0,1,by=.1), #for comparabilitymain=NA, border=NA)abline(v=m, col=2, lwd=2)title(paste0('mean= ', round(m,2)), font.main=1)}

 # Middle 90%mq <-quantile(sample_means, probs=c(.05,.95))paste0('we are 90% confident that the mean is between ', round(mq[1],2), ' and ', round(mq[2],2) )## [1] "we are 90% confident that the mean is between 0.47 and 0.53"bks <-seq(.4,.6,by=.001)hist(sample_means, breaks=bks, border=NA,col=rgb(0,0,0,.25), font.main=1,main='Confidence Interval for the mean')abline(v=mq)

-Sample Percentile.
-We repeat the process to estimate the 99th percentile for each sample.
+For another example, consider an extreme sample percentile.
+We now repeat the above process to estimate the 99th percentile for each sample, instead of the mean for each sample.
 We then construct a 95% confidence interval for the 99th percentile estimator, using the 2.5th and 97.5th quantiles of these estimates.

 Code